kuros/random-jpa/README.md

 1. Microsoft SQL Server
 2. MySQL
 3. Oracle
+4. Postgres
-4. NONE (You can still use functionality, but the dependency has to provided/maintained manually).
+5. NONE (You can still use functionality, but the dependency has to provided/maintained manually).

 ## Supported JPA Implementation
 1. Hibernate (Version - 4.3.7.Final)